What’s the number one reason people seek help and hire a professional? They believe said professional can solve their problem.

 Partnerships with JVs gives you other opportunities to show yourself as a thought leader.
 These include writing reviews of every product you sell as an affiliate or a partner.

-JVs might also invite you to take part in an online webinar or interview you as an expert in your niche.
+JVs might also invite you to take part in a webinar or interview you as an expert in your niche.
 You might even get some guest blogging opportunities in which you write articles for some of the top blogs in your niche to show what you know.

 Use Social Media As Your R&D Lab